Du Tao: Refugee crisis in Jing and Xiang

 Li Te and the refugees ended up rebelling in 301, and in 304, his son, Li Xiong ousted Luo Shang from Chengdu and founded the Cheng-Han dynasty.
 During this time, Du Tao fled to Nanping Commandery (南平郡, in present-day Gong'an County, Hubei), where the Administrator, Ying Zhan appreciated his talents and appointed him the Prefect of Liling County.

 As war between Cheng and Jin raged on, more refugees from Sichuan began fleeing west to the central Yangzi provinces of Jing and Xiang.
 These refugees were not welcomed by the Jing populace and often discrimated by the local governors.
 In 311, a Shu native named Li Xiang (李驤, not to be confused with the Cheng general of the same name, Li Xiang) began a rebellion in Lexiang (樂鄉; northeast of present-day Songzi, Hubei), so Ying Zhan and Du Tao attacked and routed him.
-Li Xiang surrendered himself to the Inspector of Jing, Wang Cheng, who pretended to accept, but soon killed him and had 8,000 of his followers drowned in the Yangzi.
+Li Xiang surrendered himself to the Inspector of Jing, Wang Cheng (younger brother of Wang Yan), who pretended to accept, but soon killed him and had 8,000 of his followers drowned in the Yangzi.

 Wang Cheng's actions only aggravated the refugees' resentment even more.
 Not long after, another native of Shu named Du Chou (杜疇) rebelled.
 The recent uprisings by Shu refugees began to arouse suspicion among officials, so the Inspector of Xiang, Xun Tiao (荀眺), planned to carry out a mass execution on the refugees.
 However, his plans leaked out to the public, which caused the refugees to revolt en masse in Jing and Xiang.
 Because Du Tao was from Shu and a popular figure, the rebels proclaimed him as their leader.